All taverns and nightclubs in the District are due to renew alcoholic beverage licenses by Friday, September 30, 2017.

 Licensees should ensure they complete the following during the renewal season.

 Check Your Mail

-ABRA mailed renewal notices to all tavern and nightclub licensees on Friday, August 19, 2016.
-Notices were mailed to a licensee's mailing address on file.
-If you have not received your renewal notice in the mail, please notify ABRA as soon as possible by email or call (202) 442-4423.
+ABRA will mail renewal notices to all tavern and nightclub licensees by Friday, August 18, 2017.
+Notices will be mailed to a licensee's mailing address on file.
+If you do not receive your renewal notice in the mail, please notify ABRA as soon as possible by email or call (202) 442-4423.